TheCuddlyBear/HellBot/README.md

 # KordEx Bot Template

-This repository contains a basic KordEx example bot for you to use as a template for your own KordEx bots.
+This repository contains a basic KordEx example bot for you to use as a HellBot for your own KordEx bots.
 This includes the following:

 - A basic extension that allows you to slap other people, using both chat commands and slash commands.